pcchouCR97/Understanding-Cryptography/docs/index.md

 # Welcome to Quantum Optimization and Machine Learning

+Schrödinger equation?
+Superposition? how about wave fucntion?
+How about the Collapse?
+Have you heard any of these buzzing word?

 This is a collection of my learnings and projects on quantum optimization and machine learning.
 You can start _(Optimization)_ from here and _(Machine Learning)_ from here.
 But don't worry, I also provide a overview and practical implementation of the classical optimization and machine learning methodoloies.

 # Quick links